ibm-cloud-docs/direct-link/faqs.md

 # FAQs

-This section contains answers to some frequently asked questions about Direct Link.
+This section contains answers to some frequently asked questions about IBM Cloud Direct Link.

-## How does Direct Link work?
+## How does IBM Cloud Direct Link work?
 For every Direct Link customer, the IBM Cloud team assigns a small private subnet to build a point-to-point network between the {{site.data.keyword.BluSoftlayer_notm}} cross-connect router (XCR) and the customer's edge router (CER).
 Then, {{site.data.keyword.BluSoftlayer_notm}} and the customer configure BGP in order to exchange routes between the environments.
 Finally, {{site.data.keyword.BluSoftlayer_notm}} places the customer into a VRF to allow for the implementation of non-unique routes to the private address space of the customer's remote network.

 ## Does IBM Cloud meter bandwidth for Direct Link products?